ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination-04.md

-   competing pagination patterns, this document simply recognizes that SCIM service providers are commonly implemented as an interoperability layer on top of already existing application codebases, databases, and/or APIs that already have a well- established pagination pattern.
+   competing pagination patterns, this document simply recognizes that SCIM service providers are commonly implemented as an interoperability layer on top of already existing application codebases, databases, and/or APIs that already have a well established pagination pattern.

    Translating from an underlying cursor-based pagination pattern to the index-based pagination defined in Section 3.4.2.4 of [RFC7644]